Babatunde Agunloye

 Babatunde Faruk Agunloye (born 26 July 1977), is a Canadian-based Nigerian film director and movie producer.
-He is known for his movie Aajule keji Realm 2 which earned him the best short film international award in Toronto International Nollywood Film Festival (TINFF) awards.
+He is known for his movie Aajule keji Realm 2 which earned him the best short film international award in Toronto International Nollywood Film Festival awards.

 Early life

-Babatunde hails from Ogun State and was Born and grew up in Lagos.
+Babatunde hails from Ogun State and was born and grew up in Lagos.
 He attended Ire-Akari Estate model primary school, Isolo and Air Force secondary school, Ikeja then proceeded to Lagos State University Ojo and furthered his education at Toronto Film School, Toronto.